smithy-lang/smithy/docs/source-2.0/guides/gradle-plugin/index.rst

 structure and used to validate and build the Smithy model.
 A Smithy manifest file is automatically created for the detected models, and it, along with the model files, are placed in the ``META-INF/smithy/`` resource of the created JAR.
-Any project that then depends on this created JAR will be able to find and use the Smithy models contained in the JAR when using *model discovery*.
+Any project that depends on this created JAR will be able to find and use the Smithy models contained in the JAR when using *model discovery*.

 Dependencies